In this guide to registering domain names and changing DNS, I’ll show you how to keep control of DNS related systems.

 Check the following key things:

-- Make sure you are the legal owner – often this could be the 3rd party web design company that bought it for you.
+- Make sure you are the legal owner.
 You can check this using a whois lookup on Nominet or someone like Domaintools and change it if necessary.

-- If someone else does the domain purchase make sure they list you as the registered owner at the point of registration.
+- If someone else buys the domain for you, make sure they list you as the registered owner (not themselves).

 Changing DNS settings and domain name control